-Greg is a skilled litigator and trial attorney who zealously represents his clients in complex commercial disputes and health care litigation in state and federal courts across the United States.
+Greg is a skilled litigator and trial lawyer who zealously represents clients in complex commercial disputes and health care litigation in state and federal courts across the United States.

-Greg is active within Fredrikson and has served on the firm’s Recruiting & Hiring, Associate Development and Diversity Committees.
-Greg is also a leader in Fredrikson’s legal project management initiatives.
-Prior to joining Fredrikson, Greg clerked for Judge Richard H. Kyle in the U.S. District Court of Minnesota.
+Greg has been recognized as a Super Lawyer by Minnesota Super Lawyers and a Ranked Attorney by Chambers USA: Leading Lawyers for Business.
+He is the Co-Chair of Fredrikson & Byron’s Business Litigation Department and has served on the firm’s Recruiting & Hiring, Associate Development, and Diversity Committees.
+Greg is also a leader in Fredrikson & Byron’s legal project management initiatives.
+Prior to joining the firm, he clerked for Judge Richard H. Kyle in the U.S. District Court of Minnesota.

 Health Care Litigation